Made with lentils, beans, and a richly spiced tomato sauce, this Lentil Chili is a one-pot recipe that comes together in just 30 minutes!

 - Add tomatoes and broth (or water).
 Bring to a boil and reduce heat to low.

-- At this point you can allow the broth to simmer for 1 hour to intensify in flavor, or you can add the lentils and beans and cook until lentils are tender--about 15 minutes.
+- Add the lentils and beans and cook until lentils are tender--about 15 to 20 minutes.

 - Season with salt and pepper as needed.

-- Alternatively--you can place all ingredients into the slow cooker and cook for 6 hours on low or 4 hours on high.
+- Slow Cooker Instructions: Place all ingredients into the slow cooker and cook for 6 hours on low or 4 hours on high.